 Throughout the first semester, students at NSE will complete five feasibility studies, of which three of them are suited for external ideas like yours!

+If you have an idea you, feel free to send in a one-page text describing the idea.
 Selected ideas will be subjected to a feasibility study over an intensive five-day period.
 Deliverables are a final written report and a presentation before an external panel as well as the inventor.

 To read more about the organization and process, please click here: Feasibility studies

-The most relevant projects for NTNU School of Entrepreneurship are based on technology, and should be at a relatively early stage of development.
+The most relevant projects for NTNU School of Entrepreneurship are based on technology and should be at a relatively early stage of development.
 Before a group chooses to work on a project, the idea needs to go through a feasibility analysis.
-This means that we look deeper in to the project – on elements such as:
+This means that we look deeper into the project – on elements such as: